SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 In most real world situations, people and other items do not wait forever for a requested resource facility to become available.
 Instead, they leave its queue when their patience is exhausted or when some other condition occurs.
-This behavior is called *reneging*, and the reneging person or thing is said to *renege*.
+This behaviour is called *reneging*, and the reneging person or thing is said to *renege*.